How do I choose the best pension provider?

 It's important to be aware of the charges involved in setting up and managing a workplace pension.

-Some providers charge upfront fees for setting up the scheme, while others charge ongoing fees for administration and management.
+Some pension providers charge upfront fees for setting up the scheme, while others charge ongoing fees for administration and management.
 Some charge both.

-You should compare the charges of different providers to ensure that you're getting a good deal, and that the charges won't eat into your employees' pension savings.
+You should compare the charges of different pension providers to ensure that you're getting a good deal, and that the charges won't eat into your employees' pension savings.

 As an example, Smart Pension has the following cost structure: